rLegacy/notes/DragonHeist/character rolls.md

 - pouch containing 10gp
 - scale mail
 - trophy from an animal you killed (stag antlers)
-- two short swords (ask if can replace w/ circle "battle axe", say stag antlers were used to make the handle of a strange circular blade)
+- two short swords (ask if can replace w/ circle "battle axe", say stag antlers were used to make the handle of a strange, deeply barbed, circular blade)
 - dungeoneer's pack or explorer's pack
 - longbow, quiver and 20
 - dagger of whittling
     - A finely made halfling dagger, once attuned to, this dagger can whittle one small object once per day without the use of it's master.
+    - make güiro, arrow shafts, small things to sell, small wooden caltrops

 ## backstory:
 Parents: